ibm-cloud-docs/speech-to-text/detection.md

 ## How speech activity detection works
 {: #detection-works}

-Speech activity detection consumes the input audio stream and determines which parts of the stream to pass for speech recognition.
-Speech recognition is adversely affected by background speech and noise, causing the service to transcribe the wrong words, to produce words where none are present, or to omit words that are part of the input audio.
+Speech activity detection uses the input audio stream and determines which parts of the stream to pass for speech recognition.
+Background speech and noise can cause speech recognition errors, including incorrect transcriptions, extra words, or missing words from the input audio.
 The speech activity detection feature can help ensure that only relevant audio is processed for speech recognition.

 You can use the feature to control the following aspects of speech recognition:

 -   *Suppress background speech.* Call-center data often contains cross-talk ("overhearing") from other agents.
-You can set a volume threshold below which such background speech is ignored.
+You can set a volume threshold that causes the service to ignore background speech quieter than the specified level.
 -   *Suppress background noise.* Some audio, such as speech recorded in a factory, can contain a high level of background noise.
-You can set a threshold below which such background noise is ignored.
+You can set a threshold that causes the system to ignore background noise quieter than the specified level.
 -   *Suppress non-speech audio events.* Background music and tone events, such as audio played to a client who is waiting on hold on a telephone line, can cause inaccurate recognition.
 Silence can also result in unnecessary recognition or transcription errors.
-You can set a threshold below which such events are ignored.
+You can set a threshold that causes the system to ignore such events quieter than the specified level.

 By default, speech activity detection is configured to provide optimal performance for the general case for each model.
 For specific cases, the default settings might not be optimal and can lead either to slow transcription or to word insertions and deletions.
 You are encouraged to experiment with different settings to determine which values work best for your audio.